Matt Mervis: Miami Marlins

 On December 29, 2024, Mervis was traded to the Miami Marlins in exchange for Vidal Bruján.
 He made the Marlins' Opening Day roster on March 27, 2025.
 With six home runs in his first 13 games of the season, Mervis tied the Marlins' franchise record, and also tied as of April 16 for the fourth-most home runs in the major leagues.
 Mervis was designated for assignment following the promotions of Heriberto Hernández and Jack Winkler on May 30.
 In 42 appearances for Miami, he slashed .175/.254/.383 with seven home runs and 14 RBI.

-He cleared waivers and was sent outright to the Triple-A Jacksonville Jumbo Shrimp on June 2, with whom Mervis batted 250/.309/.625(5th in the International League) with a .924 OPS and 13 home runs in 149 plate appearances.
+He cleared waivers and was sent outright to the Triple-A Jacksonville Jumbo Shrimp on June 2, with whom Mervis batted 250/.309/.625 (5th in the International League) with a .924 OPS and 13 home runs in 149 plate appearances.
 Mervis was released by the Marlins organization on August 4.

 Arizona Diamondbacks

 On August 12, 2025, Mervis signed a minor league contract with the Arizona Diamondbacks organization.
-He elected free agency on November 6.
+He made 30 appearances for the Triple-A Reno Aces, slashing .245/.320/.518 with six home runs, 24 RBI, and one stolen base.
+Mervis elected free agency following the season on November 6.

+Washington Nationals

+On December 24, 2025, Mervis signed a minor league contract with the Washington Nationals.
+After playing in one game for the Triple-A Rochester Red Wings, he was released by the Nationals organization on April 2, 2026.

+Algodoneros de Unión Laguna

+On May 12, 2026, Mervis signed with the Algodoneros de Unión Laguna of the Mexican League; he went 0-for-4 with three strikeouts in his team debut that night.
+In five total appearances, he was 1-for-18 at the plate (.063) with seven strikeouts.
+On June 10, Mervis was released by Laguna.